 Hi, my name is Tom Pittard.
-For over 30 years I worked in Silicon Valley as director of quality/software engineering, senior engineering manager, technology leader, software developer, researcher, hacker, hardware engineer, and investor.
-The companies I worked in included Atari, Apple (10+ years), SRI International, RSA Security, Hayes Microcomputer Products, and startups (Integrity Solutions and Edge Dynamics).
+For over 30 years I worked in Silicon Valley as senior engineering manager, technology leader, director of quality/software engineering, software developer, researcher, hacker, hardware engineer, and investor.
+The companies I worked in included Atari, Apple (10+ years), SRI International, RSA Security, Hayes Microcomputer Products, and startups (Entegrity Solutions and Edge Dynamics).
 I also spent significant time on my own independent R&D in areas like non-blocking message based systems, Language/Action Perspective (LAP), and distributed object communication and migration.

 So here's a bit of my personal story and path to computer technology:

 My initial formal education beyond high school was in an art school in Atlanta that eventually merged with the Savannah College of Art and Design where I studied fine arts painting.

 In my early 20s I established an art studio in Monterey California where my large expressionistic works were widely shown and became part of private collections in the US and Europe.
 I still paint a bit from time to time and you can see a small collection of the available images from my California Impressionist work here: Fine Art America.